“Y” is for Yellow Summer

 Instructor: Carla Sonheim

-NOTE: Even though class has started, please join us anytime!
+Note: Even though class has started, you are welcome to join in anytime!

 “Y” is For Yellow!